October 27, 2012 § 7 Comments

 Grow with Stacy posted a great piece about how refusing to add photos to your blog can kill your traffic.
 In it, she covered a lot of information in regard to imagery that I didn’t know (i.e. how to use Flickr to your advantage), and she’s right; humans are visual and images are important.

-If you like the idea of a younger audience, and love the idea of a visual stream of consciousness approach, log onto Tumblr and start to follow the artists who speak to you.
+If you like the idea of a younger audience (be warned, you will come across many a pouting teenage girl – “I vant to be a star”), and love the idea of a visual stream of consciousness approach, log on to Tumblr and follow me.

 April 14, 2012 § 4 Comments

 A friend of mine (a mom and fellow blogger who has been on the scene for the past seven years) and I had a conversation recently about the time one must commit for a long lasting future in social media to be possible.